jessehorne/resolute/README.md

 ## Messages

-Messages are encrypted on the client using each users public key in a Room and are sent to the server from the client where the server then relays each message to the appropriate users.
+Messages are encrypted on the client using each destination-users public key in a Room and are sent to the server from the client where the server then relays each message to the appropriate users.
 Please see the client API documentation for more information.

 **more coming soon...**